Yanda-Meng/Yanda-Meng.github.io/_pages/about.md

 News
 ====
++ Oct, 2024, One paper 'Clinical Insight-Augmented Multi-View Learning for Alzheimer's Detection in Retinal OCTA Images' is accepted by the IEEE International Conference on Bioinformatics and Biomedicine (IEEE BIBM 2024)
 + Sep, 2024, One paper 'MR2 -Net: Retinal OCTA Image Stitching via Multi-Scale Representation Learning and Dynamic Location Guidance' is accepted by IEEE Journal of Biomedical and Health Informatics.
 + July, 2024, One industry-funded 3-year PhD studentship at the UK tuition fee and UKRI stipend rate is available in my group.
 The application deadline is <font color="#dd0000">25th Aug 2024. </font> [link](https://www.exeter.ac.uk/study/funding/award/?id=5194).
 + July, 2024, One paper 'Artificial intelligence – based classification of cardiac autonomic neuropathy from retinal fundus images in patients with diabetes - The Silesia Diabetes Heart Study' is accepted by Cardiovascular Diabetology.
 + July, 2024, Acceptance of an Industry-funded UK-rate full PhD studentship as <font color="#dd0000"> PI </font>, the student is expected to start in January 2025.
 + June 2024, One paper 'AI-Driven Generalised Polynomial Transformation Models for Unsupervised Fundus Image Registration' is accepted by Frontiers in Medicine, section Ophthalmology.
-+ June 2024, Two papers are accepted by MICCAI2024, 'CLIP-DR: Textual Knowledge-Guided Diabetic Retinopathy Grading with Ranking-aware Prompting' and 'Multi-disease Detection in Retinal Images Guided by Disease Causal Estimation'.
++ June 2024, Two papers are accepted by Medical Image Computing and Computer Assisted Interventions (MICCAI2024), 'CLIP-DR: Textual Knowledge-Guided Diabetic Retinopathy Grading with Ranking-aware Prompting' and 'Multi-disease Detection in Retinal Images Guided by Disease Causal Estimation'.
 + May 2024, One paper, 'Self-Guided Adversarial Network for Domain Adaptive Retinal Layer Segmentation' is accepted by IEEE Transactions on Instrumentation & Measurement.
 + May 2024, Acceptance of 2024 SeedCorn Fund of Health Technologies@Exeter as <font color="#dd0000"> PI </font>.
 + May 2024, One paper, 'The impact of reasoning step length on large language models', is accepted by ACL 2024 as Findings; congrats to Mingyu and Qinkai as their first-author publications!